How do I get the most out of my Nuvedo Mushroom Growing Kit?

 Use it to make more kits

-If you’re the adventurous type, then you can use the substrate bag the same way you would use spawn and make more mushroom growing kits from it.
+If you’re the adventurous type, then you can use the substrate bag the same way you would use spawn and make mushroom kit from it.
 This process works best with Oyster Mushroom Growing kits that have been hydrated well and fruited recently.

 In this method, you are providing the mycelium with additional nutrition as it has already digested most of the nutrients present in the substrate block by now.
-The hungry mycelium will be more than happy to hop onto the fresh substrate.
+The hungry mycelium will be more than happy to hop onto the fresh substrate in your mushroom substrate kit.

 This method requires a few additional materials to start with: